Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 All credentials can be configured with diagnostic options, in the same way as other clients in the SDK.

+> CAUTION: Requests and responses in the Azure Identity library contain sensitive information.
+Precaution must be taken to protect logs when customizing the output to avoid compromising account security.

 ``` c#
 DefaultAzureCredentialOptions options = new DefaultAzureCredentialOptions()
 {